Mixing induced by Faraday surface waves: Numerical Framework

 The solver has been validated for a variety of complex interfacial flows~\citep{Hooft2018, Berny2020, Riviere2021, Mostert2022}.
 In this work, the governing equations are discretized on a regular Cartesian grid, where \(\Delta_x=\Delta_y=\Delta_z\), using a second-order scheme in time and space.
 Viscous terms are treated implicitly, while a projection method is used to deal with the velocity-pressure coupling.
 A compromise in spatial resolution is required to perform simulations for several hundred periods at a reasonable computational cost.
 Here, we use 1024 \(\times\) 768 \(\times\) 128 grid points such that \(\Delta_x\) is roughly one third of the size of the capillary length.

+A conventional grid-convergence study is delicate for this system, because different observables converge at very different resolutions.
+We verified that the linear dynamics are well converged at the present resolution, an assessment reinforced by the validation against linear theory and experiments in \S\ref{section:validation}.
+The fragmentation scales, in contrast, are only marginally resolved: with the capillary length spanning roughly three cells, droplets are expected to be artificially large compared to the experiments.
+A direct experimental verification is not available either, as individual droplets are difficult to measure with our imaging setup owing to their weak luminosity contrast.
+Terms such as \emph{under-resolved DNS} or \emph{implicit LES} would arguably describe these fragmentation and mixing scales more precisely.
+However, we retain \emph{DNS} throughout, since the linear and transient phases are direct simulations at this resolution and switching labels partway through the same runs would complicate the presentation without changing the substance of the assessment above.

-The initial conditions assume the fluid is at rest, and the initial condition follows \eqref{eq2.2}, with thickness comparable to the experiments.
+Initial conditions assume the fluid is at rest, with the density profile following \eqref{eq2.2}.
 The resulting system is solved using an iterative multigrid cycle with a small relative tolerance to ensure that \(c(\vec{x},t)\) does not diffuse into the gas phase.
 Additional details can be found in \cite{Farsoiya_2021}.
 The source code developed in this work, as well as the simulation setups are available on the Basilisk website~\citep{Castillo2025}.

-The numerical investigation comprises three series of 3D simulations: \begin{itemize} \item[---] Series A: varying the stratification depth. \item[---] Series B: varying the forcing term. \item[---] Series C: ran for several hundred periods to comment on the asymptotic regime. \end{itemize} These simulations aim at closely reproducing the phenomenology observed in experiments (see Table \ref{Table3:simulations} for simulation parameters).
+The numerical investigation comprises three series of three-dimensional simulations: \begin{itemize} \item[---] Series A: varying the stratification depth. \item[---] Series B: varying the forcing term. \item[---] Series C: run for several hundred periods to comment on the asymptotic regime. \end{itemize} These simulations aim to closely reproduce the phenomenology observed in experiments; detailed parameters for the three simulation series are listed in Table~\ref{Table3:simulations} (Appendix~\ref{section:appendix:experiments}).
 However, spatial resolution constraints require setting the Schmidt number to 1---instead of 700, as for salt water.
-Despite this limitation, we shall see that the simulations successfully capture the fundamental aspects of the evolution of the stratification and the development of secondary instabilities on the interfacial waves.
+This implies that mixing will happen faster in simulations than in experiments, but the underlying mechanisms are still expected to hold.